-Measurements of the NIR from the Designated Site were conducted in accordance with the methodology outlined in ComReg Document 08/51R32.
-This methodology incorporates many of the measurement methods and procedures outlined in:
+Measurements of the NIR from the Designated Site were conducted in accordance with the methodology outlined in ComReg Document 08/51R3.
+Once standardised, these methodologies are to be incorporated.
+Methodologies used in conducting this site reports are listed below;

-- European Electronic Communications Committee (ECC) Recommendation (02)043; - European Committee for Electrotechnical Standardisation (CENELEC) measurement standard EN 50492:20084, and - measurement techniques developed by the Institut für Mobil- und Satellitenfunktechnik (IMST) and the EM-Institut on behalf of the German Federal Office for Radiation Protection.5
+- European Electronic Communications Committee (ECC) Recommendation (02)043; - European Committee for Electrotechnical Standardisation (CENELEC) measurement standard EN 50492:2008, and - Measurement techniques developed by the Institut für Mobil- und Satellitenfunktechnik (IMST) and the EM-Institut on behalf of the German Federal Office for Radiation Protection.